- Created: Tuesday, 04 July 2017 14:45

 Cappuccino --Espresso topped with foam.

-Con Panna --With whipped cream.
+Con Panna --Literally, espresso with a dollop of whipped cream.

 Crema --The reddish-brown, creamy layer of foam that sits on top of a well-drawn espresso.